 We had dinner per the request of Sovong and Pish at a local place called Lillypop.
 It was damn delicous.
 It was also just so well priced which made us crazy delighted.
 Feeling as though you can order whatever you want and not break the bank is intoxicating.
-And then you literally become intoxicated because drinks are costing you a dollar a pop.
-Everyday of our vacation I had a fruity cocktail but the ones at Lillypop might have been my favorite because you could really taste the fruit and you could really taste the alcohol.
+And then you literally become intoxicated because quality cocktails are costing you a dollar.
+Everyday of our vacation I had a drink but the ones at Lillypop might have been my favorite because you could really taste the fruit.
 Yum.
 We ordered so much that we had to takeaway some boxes but the beautiful thing about Airbnb is you got a kitchen to warm up your treats for later.

 The bed was so comfortable we slept like babies!
 Unfortunately/Fortunately, Pish was scheduled to pick us up at 4:30AM to see the sunrise and enjoy a full day exploring the temples of Angkor Archaeological Park.
 By golly gee, it truly was a full day of exploring.
 We started out at the Angkor Wat temple gathered around the lake directly beneath the temple with about 100 other individuals.
 The sunrise was just as beautiful as the sunset.
 We left directly after the sunset to explore more.
 Pish met us at his tuk tuk with breakfast ready for us.
 It was such a kind gesture.
 It was a simple but delicious egg sandwich reminiscent of a banh mi.